 Recreate a hot summer day at the county fair at home, enjoying a street vendor taco with fresh salsa and grilled corn with this rice recipe.
 Street corn is usually grilled and served in taco trucks and at county fairs across the country, bringing the glorious deliciousness of Mexican food right to you.
 Street corn (on the cob) is commonly eaten in South America as well, it’s a simple and tasty dish that is quick to make and easy to eat.

 This recipe makes a recipe that is perfect for a filling of a burrito or taco.
 This dish combines rice and diced onions along with chopped jalapeños for a spicy kick.
-Get yourself a jumbo tortilla and compile the ingredients in it and wrap it up.
+For a fragrant grain, swap in a different variety: get that aroma you love from your favorite jasmine rice recipe.
+Get yourself a jumbo tortilla, compile the ingredients, and wrap it up.

 Have dinner be a bit of a fun activity by having Taco Tuesday or any-day-of-the-week burrito night.
 Set out a couple of bowls with Grilled Street Corn and different toppings, such as refried beans, diced tomatoes, lettuce, hot sauce, or homemade guacamole dip.